Momentum investing: Performance of momentum strategies

-Turnover tend to be high for momentum strategies, which could reduce the net returns of a momentum strategy.
+Turnover tends to be high for momentum strategies, which could reduce the net returns of a momentum strategy.
 Some even claim that transaction costs wipe out momentum profits.
-In their 2014 study 'fact, fiction, and momentum investing' Cliff Asness and his co-authors address 10 issues with regards to momentum investing, including transaction costs.
+In their 2014 study 'Fact, Fiction and Momentum Investing' Cliff Asness and his co-authors address 10 issues with regards to momentum investing, including transaction costs.

 The performance of momentum comes with the increased risk of occasional large crashes and major losses.
 For example, in 2009, momentum experienced a crash of -73.42% in three months, substantially more than the broad market.
-This downside risk of momentum can be reduced with a so called 'residual momentum' strategy in which only the stock specific part of momentum is used.
+A 2011 paper proposed this problem with momentum can be reduced with a so-called residual momentum strategy in which only the stock-specific part of momentum is used.

 A momentum strategy can also be applied across industries and across markets.

+Writing in Kiplinger in 2024, Kim Clark notes the growing popularity of exchange traded funds or other investment vehicles marketed as using momentum strategies, but also warns there is no universal definition of the concept and each investment firm uses a different version of momentum which can have radically different performance or holdings.
+Clark also quotes and summarizes comments from Amy Arnott of Morningstar Inc: "Momentum is actually one of the more puzzling and risky investing strategies in common use.
+'The tricky thing with momentum is that it works until it doesn’t.
+During turning points, momentum funds really struggle,' [Arnott] says."

 Explanation

 In capital market theory, the momentum factor is one of the most well-known market anomalies.
 In studies, it has been observed that securities that have risen in recent months tend to continue to do so for a few more months.
 Depending on which past period was taken as a reference and how long the securities were held thereafter, a different magnitude of effect was observed.
 The same applies in reverse for securities that have recently fallen in value.
 One explanation is the so-called post-earnings announcement drift, which assumes that investors initially do not fully price in the higher enterprise value after the announcement of better-than-expected earnings figures.
 The share price only rises gradually with a delay until the true higher value is only reached after a few months.

 Since past price information hereby provides information about future developments and a profitable strategy can be generated from it, the momentum factor is in contradiction to the weak market efficiency.
 So-called momentum crashes, which usually occur in recovery phases after financial market crashes, are considered to be a risk-based explanation.
 Most alternative explanations come from behavioral finance.